What is Title I?

 What will Title I do for my child?

-The Title I program will provide your student with extra educational classroom support above and beyond what a local school system is able to provide.
+The Title I program will provide some students within our school with extra educational classroom support above and beyond what a local school system is able to provide.

 Which schools does Title I Serve?

 The program serves students in elementary and secondary schools who have demonstrated that extra assistance is needed.
-In Weymouth, Title I services the Academy Avenue Primary School, Frederick C. Murphy Primary School, Lawrence W. Pingree Primary School, Ralph Talbot Primary School, William Seach Primary School, and the Abigail Adams Middle School.
+In Weymouth, Title I services the Frederick C. Murphy Primary School, Lawrence W. Pingree Primary School, Ralph Talbot Primary School, William Seach Primary School, Wessagusset Primary School, and the Maria Weston Chapman Middle School.

 Current Title I Programs in Weymouth

-Remedial Academic Program, Grades Kindergarten through 7th: In keeping with federal and state guidelines, the great majority of Title I academic support is provided within a child's classroom during the time when the academic area of need is being taught by the classroom teacher.
+Remedial Academic Program, Grades K through 8: In keeping with federal and state guidelines, the great majority of Title I academic support is provided within a child's classroom during the time when the academic area of need is being taught by the classroom teacher with the support of certified interventionists.
 The Title I services complement rather than replace the instruction of the classroom teacher.

-Schoolwide Program: The William Seach Primary School and the Abigail Adams Middle School have been identified as a school where extra assistance is needed and has therefore become a schoolwide Project.
-The goal of the schoolwide project is to improve the academic performance of all children in the school.
-All students at these Schools are eligible to receive help, as needed.
-The Title I teachers may work with different children at different times depending on individual need.
+School-wide Project: This year all Title I schools previously listed have been identified as a school-wide Title I school.
+The goal of the school-wide program is to improve the academic performance of all children in the school.
+All students at these schools are eligible to receive help, as needed.
+The Title I teachers may work with different children at different times depending on individual needs.

-Reading/ELA: Title I teachers generally support children in their regular classrooms during the regular reading lesson.
+Reading/ELA: Title I interventionists generally support children in their regular classrooms during the regular reading lesson.
 Periodically Title I teachers may also work with small groups of children for intensive reading/ELA instruction.

-Mathematics: Title I teachers generally support children in their regular classrooms during the mathematics lesson, and again, when deemed necessary and appropriate Title I teachers may work with small groups for intensive instruction.
+Mathematics: Title I interventionists generally support children in their regular classrooms during the mathematics lesson, and again, when deemed necessary and appropriate Title I teachers may work with small groups for intensive instruction.

 An essential component of academic skills is to practice them at home.
 Parents should ask Title I teachers for suggestions, activities, books, and games which they can use with their children at home.